 Breast milk also helps calm diaper rashes and clear your baby’s skin from baby acne.

-As an extra bonus, breast milk can moisturize cracked lips!
+As a bonus, breast milk can moisturize cracked lips!
 Just spread some breast milk onto your lips as you would with chapstick.

 7. Soothe sunburns and insect bites